-Some medicines interact with TIVICAY.
+Some medicines interact with TIVICAY or TIVICAY PD.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.

-- You can ask your healthcare provider or pharmacist for a list of medicines that interact with TIVICAY. - Do not start taking a new medicine without telling your healthcare provider.
-Your healthcare provider can tell you if it is safe to take TIVICAY with other medicines.
+- You can ask your healthcare provider or pharmacist for a list of medicines that interact with TIVICAY or TIVICAY PD. - Do not start taking a new medicine without telling your healthcare provider.
+Your healthcare provider can tell you if it is safe to take TIVICAY or TIVICAY PD with other medicines.

-How should I take TIVICAY?
+How should I take TIVICAY or TIVICAY PD?

-- Take TIVICAY exactly as your healthcare provider tells you to take it. - · Take TIVICAY with or without food. - Do not change your dose or stop taking TIVICAY without talking with your healthcare provider. - If you take antacids, laxatives, or other medicines that contain aluminum, magnesium, or buffered medicines, TIVICAY should be taken at least 2 hours before or 6 hours after you take these medicines. - If you need to take iron or calcium supplements by mouth during treatment with TIVICAY: - If you take TIVICAY with food, you may take these supplements at the same time that you take TIVICAY. - If you do not take TIVICAY with food, take TIVICAY at least 2 hours before or 6 hours after you take these supplements. - Do not miss a dose of TIVICAY. - If you miss a dose of TIVICAY, take it as soon as you remember.
-Do not take 2 doses at the same time or take more than your prescribed dose. - Stay under the care of a healthcare provider during treatment with TIVICAY. - Do not run out of TIVICAY.
+- Take TIVICAY or TIVICAY PD exactly as your healthcare provider tells you to take it. - Take TIVICAY or TIVICAY PD with or without food. - For children who cannot swallow tablets, read the Instructions for Use at the end of this patient information for detailed instructions on how to prepare a dose of TIVICAY PD tablets for oral suspension. - TIVICAY PD may be swallowed whole or dispersed in drinking water and should not be chewed, cut, or crushed. - TIVICAY tablets are not the same as TIVICAY PD tablets for oral suspension and cannot be substituted for each other.
+Check to make sure you receive the correct form of TIVICAY each time you or your child's prescription is filled to avoid using the wrong medicine. - Do not change your dose, switch medicines or stop taking TIVICAY or TIVICAY PD without talking with your healthcare provider first. - If you take antacids, laxatives, or other medicines that contain aluminum, magnesium, or buffered medicines, TIVICAY or TIVICAY PD should be taken at least 2 hours before or 6 hours after you take these medicines. - If you need to take iron or calcium supplements by mouth during treatment with TIVICAY or TIVICAY PD: - If you take TIVICAY with food, you may take these supplements at the same time that you take TIVICAY. - If you do not take TIVICAY or TIVICAY PD with food, take TIVICAY or TIVICAY PD at least 2 hours before or 6 hours after you take these supplements. - Do not miss a dose of TIVICAY or TIVICAY PD. - If you miss a dose of TIVICAY or TIVICAY PD, take it as soon as you remember.
+Do not take 2 doses at the same time or take more than your prescribed dose.

+- Stay under the care of a healthcare provider during treatment with TIVICAY or TIVICAY PD. - Do not run out of TIVICAY or TIVICAY PD.
 The virus in your blood may increase and the virus may become harder to treat.
-When your supply starts to run low, get more from your healthcare provider or pharmacy. - If you take too much TIVICAY, call your healthcare provider or go to the nearest hospital emergency room right away.
+When your supply starts to run low, get more from your healthcare provider or pharmacy. - If you take too much TIVICAY or TIVICAY PD, call your healthcare provider or go to the nearest hospital emergency room right away.

-What are the possible side effects of TIVICAY?
+What are the possible side effects of TIVICAY or TIVICAY PD?

-- TIVICAY can cause serious side effects including:

-- Allergic reactions.
-Call your healthcare provider right away if you develop a rash with TIVICAY.

-Stop taking TIVICAY and get medical help right away if you develop a rash with any of the following signs or symptoms:
+- TIVICAY or TIVICAY PD can cause serious side effects including: - Allergic reactions.
+Call your healthcare provider right away if you develop a rash with TIVICAY or TIVICAY PD.
+Stop taking TIVICAY or TIVICAY PD and get medical help right away if you develop a rash with any of the following signs or symptoms:

-- fever

-blisters or peeling of the skin

-generally ill feeling

-tiredness

-swelling of the mouth, face, lips, or

-- o muscle or joint aches tongue

-- o blisters or sores in mouth o problems breathing